 6. Precautions before and after ICD

 According to your doctor’s recommendations, you must take several preventive measures before the treatment to avoid difficulties.
-You could be told to avoid specific foods and drinks, but if you’re on any medications, tell your doctor.
+You could be told to avoid specific foods and drinks but tell your doctor if you’re on any medications.
 After an examination, the doctor will advise you whether or not you should continue it before ICD placement.

 When the ICD operation is completed, doctors usually discharge the patient after a day of observation.
 You may need someone to look after and drive you home safely following the surgery because driving is not advised after an ICD.